One Degree: More Roads to Leadership

 Specialize in Nursing Leadership Roles

 Among all the types of nursing degrees available to you, choose one that gives you more opportunities to customize your learning experience to reflect your career goals.
-Sacred Heart’s online MSN offers three specializations that speak to your passion in the nursing field, elevate you to leadership positions and match nursing’s growing needs.
+Sacred Heart’s online MSN offers four specializations that speak to your passion in the nursing field, elevate you to leadership positions and match nursing’s growing needs.

 1. Clinical Nurse Leader (348 hours of role immersion): Clinical Nurse Leader programs focus on learning to lead an integrated team of health care professionals.
 As a significant part of patient care at the bedside, gain the skills and knowledge designed to address complex challenges involving patient safety, quality of care, and costs.
 This program prepares students to sit for the American Association of Colleges of Nursing CNL Certificate Exam.